Dr A Kabla, Prof M Lengyel

 Physiology of speech production.

-- Learn how to solve numerically non-linear differential equations.
+- use standard numerical packages to solve non-linear ordinary differential equations.

 - Sessions will take place in the EIETL, around week 3.